hzhaoc/cnn-COVID-CXR/README.md

 3. COVID-Net is only a meta graph with saved checkpoints.
 Unable to visualize its features.

 ## Todo
-- collect more additional data for test
+- collect new data for test
 - CLI with more functionality
 -